 Then, you want to break each traffic stream down to look at which products are doing better on which channels and how the traffic behaves when it gets there – are they clicking your ad and then straight out again or are they making it all the way to checkout?

-A scalable eCommerce traffic strategy should include the following channels and campaign types:
+A scalable eCommerce traffic strategy should include the following channels and eCommerce ad campaign types:

 It’s important to remember that each channel will come with its own scaling challenges.